rust-lang/book/second-edition/nostarch/chapter14.md

 in the HTML with the title “Examples”.
 Some other sections that crate authors commonly use in their documentation include:

-- Panics: The scenarios in which this function could `panic!`.
+* **Panics**: The scenarios in which this function could `panic!`.
 Callers of this function who don’t want their programs to panic should make sure that they don’t call this function in these situations.
-- Errors: If this function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
+* **Errors**: If this function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
-- Safety: If this function uses `unsafe` code (which we will discuss in Chapter 19), there should be a section covering the invariants that this function expects callers to uphold in order for the code in `unsafe` blocks to function correctly.
+* **Safety**: If this function uses `unsafe` code (which we will discuss in Chapter 19), there should be a section covering the invariants that this function expects callers to uphold in order for the code in `unsafe` blocks to function correctly.

 Most documentation comment sections don’t need all of these sections, but this